Featured Books & Discussion Moderators

 Finger Lakes Wine and the Legacy of Dr. Konstantin Frank by Tom Russ

-Moderated by Meaghan Frank, granddaughter of Dr. Konstantin Frank, and hosted by Trustees Dr. Karen Davison Blazey and Barbara Hamlin
+Moderated by Meaghan Frank, great-granddaughter of Dr. Konstantin Frank, and hosted by Trustees Dr. Karen Davison Blazey and Barbara Hamlin

 Forced from his home in Soviet Ukraine during World War II, Dr. Konstantin Frank was amazed to discover the Finger Lakes Region's terroir and believed that the vinifera grapes that produced some of Europe's and California's finest wines would prosper in New York.
 His innovativeness led to the region's production of world-class varietals.
 Four generations of Franks have continued his legacy, and their winery has won record numbers of prestigious awards every year.